astrostatistics-in-crete/2023_summer_school/README.md

 pip install .
 ```

-Please note that the `nb_conda` package allows to select the Jupyter notebook
-kernel from any conda environment installed in the system.
-Alternatively, you
+The `nb_conda` package is automatically registering all conda environments to
-can run `python -m ipykernel install --user --name=astrostat23` and a new
+the Jupyter kernels.
+Alternatively, you can run `python -m ipykernel install --user --name=astrostat23` and a new
 kernel will appear next time you run Jupyter.

 ## Authors